Upper Peninsula of Michigan: The Ultimate Visitors Guide

 Looking to base yourself somewhere strategic for your UP adventures?
 I recommend Marquette, because it’s centrally located and the city itself has some incredible attraction.
 Need some guidance on where to stay, eat, or drink while in Marquette?

 Marquette and the Upper Peninsula are surely going to capture your heart whether you visit in spring, summer, or winter.
-For the folks who don’t like the cold, make your trip in any other months but for those who can embrace the bone shattering temperatures, winter is a wonderland.
+For the folks who don’t like the cold, make your trip in the warmer months but for those who can embrace the bone shattering temperatures, winter is a wonderland.

-Thanks for reading and if you have any more that should be included, please comment and I can add to the list!
+Thanks for reading and if you have any more that should be included on a Michigan Road Trip, please comment and I can add to the list!
 See you out there in the UP or somewhere else in this world.